limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ### Getting to Bikini Bottom :bikini:

-There was a PNG file `flag.png` in `/root` that looked like this.
+There's a PNG file `flag.png` in `/root` that looks like this.

 ![flag.png](/assets/images/posts/evilscience-walkthrough/flag.png)

-There was a long `base64` encoded string appended to the end of the file like so.
+There's a long `base64` encoded string appended to the end of the file.

 ![base64](/assets/images/posts/evilscience-walkthrough/evilscience-20.png)